nats-io/nats-architecture-and-design/adr/ADR-50.md

  * A batch will be started by adding the `Nats-Batch-Id:uuid` and `Nats-Batch-Sequence:1` headers using a *request*, the server will reply with error or zero byte message.
 Maximum length of the ID is 64 characters.
  * Following messages in the same batch will include the `Nats-Batch-Id:uuid` header and increment `Nats-Batch-Sequence:n` by one, and might optionally include a reply subject that will receive a zero byte reply
- * The final message will have the headers `Nats-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:1` the server will reply with a pub ack.
+ * The final message will have the headers `Nats-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:1` the server will store the message, commit the batch and reply with a pub ack.
+ * Alternatively the final message will have headers `Nats-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:eob` the server will not store the message, commit the batch and reply with a pub ack

 The server will acknowledge in the following manner: